-Like many buildings in the UK, commercial office buildings have been affected by the Covid-19 pandemic, specifically, how often, and how they are used.
+Like many buildings in the UK, commercial office buildings have been affected by Covid-19, specifically, how often, and how they are used.
 This blog explores the risks that water poses in these types of buildings and in particular the risk of Legionella bacteria.

 Legionella bacteria are common in natural water sources such as rivers and lakes, they may also be found in purpose-built water systems, such as hot and cold water systems in a commercial office building.
 It is these types of “man-made” water systems that pose the greater risk to humans, as the conditions for Legionella proliferation and exposure are increased.